Setbacks for Working Mothers Are Nothing New

 |The pandemics worsening effect on already undervalued women|

-An Unequal Pandemic, Recession and Return to the Worksite
+An Unequal Pandemic, Recession, and Return to the Worksite

-The COVID-19 pandemic left far more American women struggling, unemployed or experiencing burnout than men.
-Due primarily to the demands of childcare in the wake of mass and protracted school closings, more than 800,000 women left the workforce between August and September 2020, according to The New York Times.
+The COVID-19 pandemic left far more American women struggling, unemployed, or experiencing burnout than men.
+Due primarily to the demands for childcare in the wake of mass and protracted school closings, more than 800,000 women left the workforce between August and September 2020, according to The New York Times.
 According to McKinsey, the pandemic set women back half a decade.
 At the US pandemic peak, women’s unemployment had risen by 2.9 percentage points higher than men’s unemployment.

 The same study showed that 76% of mothers with children under age 10 say childcare was one of their top three challenges during COVID-19, compared to 54% of fathers with young children.
 In addition, mothers are more than three times as likely as fathers to be responsible for most housework and caregiving.
-Mothers, many of whom still work full time, are 1.5 times more likely than fathers to spend an extra three or more hours a day on housework and childcare—adding up to an extra 20 hours of work a week, the equivalent of an extra (and typically unpaid) half-time job.
+Mothers, many of whom still work full time, are 1.5 times more likely than fathers to spend an extra three or more hours a day on housework and childcare—adding up to an additional 20 hours of work a week, the equivalent of an extra (and typically unpaid) half-time job.

-Discrimination Against Pregnant People and Working Mothers Isn’t New
+Discrimination Against Pregnant People and Working Mothers Isn’t New.

 The situation doesn’t improve for working women once they give birth.
-According to an analysis of Census data by the non-profit National Women’s Law Center, mothers in the US are paid 71 cents for every $1 fathers make—about $16,000 a year in lost wages.
+According to an analysis of Census data by the non-profit National Women’s Law Center, mothers in the US are paid 71 cents for every $1 father make—about $16,000 a year in lost wages.
 In some cases, fathers increase their income after having a child.
 These dueling trends are known as the “motherhood penalty” and the “fatherhood premium.”
 Women who continue to work after having children face discrimination, judgment, and negative consequences, such as being passed over for promotions.
-Both White women and women of color reported that coworkers and managers questioned their commitment or competence once they had kids.
+White women and women of color reported that coworkers and managers questioned their commitment or competence once they had kids.
 Forty-nine percent of women of color and 56% of White women felt that their colleagues’ perceptions of them changed after having children.
 Twenty percent of women reported that colleagues advised them to stay home or put their career on hold after having children—compared with only 5% of White men.

 New Policies Are Needed

-Congress is currently considering a bill known as the Pregnant Workers Fairness Act or PWFA.
+Congress is considering a bill known as the Pregnant Workers Fairness Act or PWFA.
 It was first introduced in 2012 and has been reintroduced in the House in almost every legislative session since but has never passed.
 The PWFA would clarify and strengthen the Pregnancy Discrimination Act, passed more than 40 years ago as an amendment to the 1964 Civil Rights Act.
 That original law, for the most part, is ambiguous, some politicians and legal experts say.
 Key terms are undefined, and too often, the burden falls on employees to prove discrimination.
 At its root, the law treats “accommodations”— slight and temporary changes to schedules or assignments for health reasons — for pregnant women as a fringe benefit, not a mandatory one.

 The Families First Coronavirus Response Act required certain employers to provide paid sick leave or expanded family leave related to Covid-19, which expired on Dec.
 31. President Joe Biden put forth a plan to allow for 14 weeks of paid sick leave and family and medical leave for parents faced with shuttered schools or child care centers, but it is pending Congressional approval.